 Odontogenic keratocysts (OKC), previously known as keratocystic odontogenic tumors (KCOT or KOT), are rare benign cystic lesions involving the mandible or maxilla and are believed to arise from dental lamina.
-Whether these lesions are developmental or neoplastic is controversial, with the 2017 WHO classification placing it back into the development lesion category.
+Whether these lesions are developmental or neoplastic is controversial, with the 2017 WHO classification placing it back into the developmental lesion category.
 They are locally aggressive and tend to recur after excision.

 On imaging, they typically appear as an expansile solitary unilocular lesion extending longitudinally in the posterior portions of the mandible.
 Although the majority are solitary, in 5-10% of cases multiple OKCs will be present: an associated condition such as basal cell nevus syndrome should be considered in these cases.

-Predominantly in younger patients (2nd-3rd decades) 1,7 and may be seen in either the body or ramus of the mandible (~70% of all keratocystic odontic tumors), or maxilla comprising 5-10% of all jaw cysts.
-There may be male predilection.
+Predominantly in younger patients (2nd-3rd decades) 1,7 and may be seen in either the body or ramus of the mandible (~70% of all OKCs) or maxilla, comprising 5-10% of all jaw cysts.
+There may be a male predilection.

 Commonly discovered incidentally.
-When symptomatic, jaw swelling and pain are a common symptoms associated with these tumors 8.
+When symptomatic, jaw swelling and pain are common symptoms associated with these tumors 8.
 Less commonly, trismus and paresthesia may occur.

 Gross specimen examination reveals a thin-walled, friable cyst containing fluid and debris.
 Viscosity of the contents ranges from straw-colored fluid to purulent and cheese-like masses.